 Editor✎Irene/ Statement: This article is copyrighted and may not be reproduced without permission. |

-It is learned that according to a new study by the...
+It is learned that according to a report by market...